East Coast Eagles: East Coast Eagles (1999-2011)

-In 2006, the club were undefeated through the home and away season, and easily won their second semi final to qualify for the grand final.
-But in a shock result, the Eagles suffered their only loss of the season on grand final day, going down by 2 points to Pennant Hills in wet conditions at Henson Park.
+At the start of the 2006 season Jon Vlatko, who had joined the club the previous year, was made captain.
+East Coast were undefeated throughout the home and away season, and easily won their second semi final to qualify for the grand final.
+But in a shock result, the Eagles suffered their only loss of the season on grand final day, going down by two points to Pennant Hills in wet conditions at Henson Park, with a final score of 7.6 (48) to 5.20 (50).

 In 2008 the club finished the season in fourth before defeating North Shore (by 50 points), St George (by 65) and UNSW/Eastern Suburbs (by 45) to reach their second Grand Final in three years against archrivals Pennant Hills.
 Despite trailing by just 17 points at half time, the Eagles ended up going down by 104 points.